-What materials govern the administration of an RLF award?
+1. What materials govern the administration of an RLF award?
 How can they be modified?

 An RLF award is mainly governed by three items: award documents, RLF regulations, and an RLF plan.
 First, the award documents establish the high-level characteristics unique to an RLF award, such as lending area and eligible borrowers, and generally may only be modified by an amendment to the award.
 Second, the RLF regulations establish high-level requirements applicable to all RLF awards, such as the minimum interest rate for RLF loans, the requirement to leverage additional capital, and the requirement to demonstrate that credit is not otherwise available.
 EDA may issue waivers to the RLF regulations, as discussed above.
 Third, the RLF plan, which is written by the RLF recipient and approved by EDA, establishes lending policies and procedures unique to the RLF award.
-An RLF recipient may propose changes and exceptions to the RLF plan which must be approved by EDA before taking effect.
+An RLF recipient may propose changes and exceptions to the RLF plan.